 Step 4: Rinse and dry

-Place in lukewarm water and rinse.
+Place it in lukewarm water and rinse.
 Air dry or carefully towel-dry with a paper towel or regular cloth.
 “Because silver can tarnish easily, we recommend using a silver polishing cloth after each cleaning to keep the metal’s shine,” says Kostelny.

 How to Clean Silver Rings with Gemstones

-Keeping your precious rocks as clean and dazzling as possible is a top priority.
+Keeping your precious rocks as clean and dazzling as possible is a top priority, too.
 “Cleaning gemstones will also happen during the ring cleaning process,” says jeweler Sophie Arnott from Anvil and Ivy.
 “The gemstones themselves are usually clean; it's mainly the dirt and grime that collects in between and underneath settings that can make gemstones look a little dull and less sparkly.
 Take caution when using a soft bristle brush and try not to directly scrub over the gemstones where possible.”

 Dos and Don’ts of Cleaning Silver Jewelry

 Since you’re cleaning precious metals, take a gentle approach to ensure that you don’t damage these valued items.

 Do use a silver polishing cloth.

 If at all possible, you should get a special cloth to polish your jewelry.
 “When polishing your silver, we recommend using a silver polishing cloth,” says Kostelny.
 “These can be purchased at your local jeweler or online.”

 Rather than using strong products, opt for a kinder alternative.
 “Blue Dawn dish detergent or another mild dish detergent is best to clean both silver and gold jewelry,” says Kostelny.